zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 });
 ```

 Who wants that crud in their code?
 Let's have the Promise implementation seemlessly handle this for us.
-This is simple to do, inside of `resolve()`, just add a special case if the resolved value is a Promise
+This is simple to do, inside of `resolve()` just add a special case if the resolved value is a Promise

 ```javascript
 function resolve(newValue) {